SwyftxBootcamp2022Team2/event-manager/README.md

 # event-manager

+## Things you need to install
+- Node
+- Yarn

 ## Quick Start
 The first things you need to do are cloning this repository and installing its dependencies: